 If you use the app, you’ll be able to make card payments, manage your cards and rewards, create virtual cards, and view transactions.

 Capital on Tap Complaints

 All business funding options come with their fair share of complaints.
 So, what do the people say is wrong with Capital on Tap’s offer?
-Only 3% of Trustpilot reviews have had a bad experience.
+Only a small percentage of Trustpilot reviewers have had a bad experience.
 Here’s a summary of what unsatisfied cardholders and others don’t like.

 - High interest rates